 Development: SoFAB development interns enjoy an intensive experience and have the opportunity to employ several of a wide array of fundraising techniques, including campaign planning and execution, corporate sponsorship, grants research and proposal preparation, membership cultivation, and special events management.
 Interns also directly support SoFAB’s fundraising activities, with an emphasis on new and emerging methods, from cultivating supporters via social media to staging online fundraising events.
 Development internships are available in both New Orleans.

-Public Health: Creating fun, age appropriate, nutritional lessons for kids ages 7-15.
+Public Health and Education: Creating fun, age appropriate, nutritional lessons for kids ages 7-15.
 One Saturday a month, kids 7-11, followed by kids 12-15 years old, can participate in a hands on cooking opportunity designed to give kids experience and confidence in the kitchen.
 By improving culinary literacy, we aim to provide kids with the foundation to make wise, nutritional decisions in the kitchen.
 This internship includes curriculum research, experience with programming, direct service, and communication to resources throughout the community.
 Take a look at the projects our camp interns have worked on through blogs they kept for SoFAB from 2017-2015, and 2014. *Note: Our Culinary Kids Camp is only available during the summer.

 Social Media and Marketing: Specific projects will be assigned to market different aspects of the museum, focusing primarily on museum programs and special events.
 The museum offers a variety of programs, including demonstrations, lectures, and events in the Demonstration Kitchen.
 This internship requires that you be at the events to take pictures, post on Facebook and other sites, and assist when needed.
 The student will work with the staff to increase social media reach and develop a comprehensive marketing effort for museum events.